jozefg/drafts/parametricity.md

 real life about why I like types, chances are I mentioned ease of reasoning and correctness.

-In this post I'd like to talk about one of the more powerful tools we have for reasoning about typed programs: parametricity.
-Parametricity is the workhorse behind Wadler's free theorems, why PHOAS always generates closed terms, and a whole bunch of other cool stuff.

-Actually proving that parametricity is quite subtle.
-To do it from the ground up we'd have to formalize a lot of niggly details about static and dynamic semantics and then lots of induction.
-Instead I'd like to show how to rigorously apply parametricity.
+Instead of showing how to prove parametricity I'd like to show how to rigorously apply parametricity.
 So we'll be a step above handwaving and a step below actually proving everything correct.

 ## What is Parametricity

 At a high level parametricity is about the behavior of well typed terms.
-Since the type is polymorphic, we know that it can do only a limited amount of things.
+It basically says that when we have more polymorphic types, there are fewer programs that type check.
 For example, the type

 ``` haskell
     const :: a -> b -> a